Atlas-Soft/DeepDoom/README.md

 Total Score: 1209.0

 ```
-The following is a screenshot of VizDoom `test.lmp` replay:
+The following is a screenshot of ViZDoom `test.lmp` replay:
 ![replay_sc](webPhotos/rigid_turning_sc1.png)